grady/math271-ps01/README.md

 ![](figures/new-project.png)

 - Select "Version Control", then "Git".
 Paste the Clone URL from the last step into the Repository URL area and click "Create Project".
+(NOTE NEED IMAGE FOR VERSION CONTROL PAGE, AND SECOND PAGE ALSO, Make sure directory field is automatically filled by moving cursor in the url field after pasting)

 ![](figures/repository-url.png)

 You should now be set up with a new R project which is copied from the template on github.
 Everything should be configured for you to eventually submit your work back to github when you are finished.

+Now you have a copy of the assignment.
+Open the `PS01_intro_to_R_RStudio.Rmd` file in the **Files** pane in the lower right to continue the tutorial.
 ----

 This repository is derived from the problem sets and labs for ModernDive by Jenny Smetzer, William Hopper, Albert Y. Kim, and Chester Ismay available at https://moderndive.com/labs